Location:

 Figures:

-According to Automobile Quarterly, Alfa built only ten total chassis in 1936, of which five were 8C 2900A cars.
-Industry focused on war efforts owing to conflict in Ethiopia, leaving resources scarce for luxury and sports car production.
-Alfa completed one 2900 chassis the year prior, for a (likely) total of six.
-Note that the 2900A is a product of 1936, but registered as a 1937 car owing to its sales date.
+According to Automobile Quarterly, Alfa complete only ten total chassis in 1936, of which five are 8C 2900A cars.
+Industry focuses on war efforts owing to conflict in Ethiopia, leaving resources scarce for luxury and sports car production.

 Carrozzeria Alfa: Touring Influence in Alfa Romeo's Factory Design

-And of that beautiful coachwork, there is fine delicacy in the overall shape, and lovely contrapose in the formal elements.
-For example, the front fenders are both flowing and perky, well rounded in profile, but thin and drop-like in perspective.
+Of that beautiful coachwork, there is fine delicacy in the overall shape, and lovely contrapose in the formal elements.
+The front fenders are both flowing and perky, well rounded in profile, but thin and drop-like in perspective.
 From the tail, the rear deck and integrated haunches hint at the 2900B's powerfully elegant shape, and yet the nose is comparatively trim, with less aerodynamic influence.
-For its prettiness, the car would be lovely as a scale model—a perfect representation of classic era design, hinting at the aerodynamic revolution.
-But then matching those proportions would be devilishly difficult.
+For its prettiness, the car would be lovely as a scale model, (particularly Moore's #412007), a perfect representation of classic era thinking with hints of the aerodynamic revolution soon to come.
+But then matching these proportions in miniature would be devilishly difficult.

-Mixed Bonnet: Combination 8C 2900A Louvre and Vent Design
+Mixed Bonnet: Combination 8C 2900A Louvres and Vents

 Somewhat whimsical, the bonnet sides feature both traditional cut louvres and manual vents.
 The combination might seem busy, but oddly enough adds to the car's fascination.
 Similarly, the panel sweep follows a traditional French motif, diving to a sharp point behind the door on the flank.
 Then the return line waves up gracefully over the rear fender, creating a concentric seam around the skirts and down the edges of the rear deck that absolutely does not need to be there.
 But it is brilliant.

-For comparison, look up Simon Moore's two-tone 8C 2900A and marvel at the compound folds throughout the tail.
-Moores car, chassis #412007, wears elegant red umber and cream two-tone paint, which makes for one of the prettiest roadsters of any make or vintage.
+From its 1937 rebirth at the Alfa Romeo factory—then changing chassis numbers from #412003 to #412015—this Alfa Spider has used a red-on-red livery.
+For comparison, look up Simon Moore's two-tone 8C 2900A with its marvelous compound folds throughout the tail.
+Moores car, chassis #412007, wears elegant red umber and cream bicolor paint, one of the prettiest roadsters of any make or vintage.